Join us in person or online

 We are a place where you can bring your questions and doubts.
 Whether you are a long-term Bristolian or new to this amazing city, we welcome your questions on the big things of life.
 Located right in the centre of town, we love making the most of living together in such a culture-filled city.

-Our church family includes students and retired people, singles and marrieds, babies and the middle-aged, those just investigating Christianity and those who have known Jesus the whole of their lives.
+Our church family includes students and retired people, singles and marrieds, children and the middle-aged, those just investigating Christianity and those who have known Jesus the whole of their lives.
 We are united by Jesus and our attempts to imperfectly live for him in response to his perfect love for us.

 What to expect